mkgeiger/gamma-spectroscopy/README.md

 * http://gamma.local/clear - reset and clear the actual measurement
 * http://gamma.local/json - show the measured data in json format which can be downloaded for offline processing and showing
 * http://gamma.local/spectrum - show the measured data graphically as a gamma spectrum

+### Interrupt

+The interrupt caused by gamma pulses is handled in function `handleInterrupt()`.
+At the beginning of the function at least 3 µs need to be waited until the output signal `SIG` has stabilized and reached its maximum peak.
+After that this maximum peak is sampled by triggering an ADC conversion.
+The ADC conversion takes about 20 µs after which the ADC value is read out and the channel corresponding to the sampled ADC value is increased by 1.
+Each sampled peak - depending on its individual height - will increase one of the 4096 channels.
+After more and more time the array of channels, which is in fact an array of gamma energies, represents finally a (non callibrated) gamma spectrum.
+At the end of the function (after the ADC conversion) the peak detection circuit is reset by asserting the signal `RST` for at least 1 µs.